discorb-lib/discorb/docs/events.md

 ## How to use events

 discorb uses event driven programming.
-You can register event handlers with {Client#on}.
+You can register event handlers with {Discorb::Client#on}.
-Alternatively, you can use {Client#once} to register a one-time event handler.
+Alternatively, you can use {Discorb::Client#once} to register a one-time event handler.

 ```ruby
 client.on :message do |event|